China warns of 'drastic measures' if Taiwan provokes on independence

 “If separatist forces in Taiwan seeking independence provoke, exert force or even break through any red line, we will have to take drastic measures,” Ma said.

-Taiwan has emerged as a key factor in strained relations between Taiwan and the United States, the island’s most important international backer and arms supplier despite the absence of formal diplomatic ties.
+Taiwan has emerged as a key factor in strained relations between China and the United States, the island’s most important international backer and arms supplier despite the absence of formal diplomatic ties.

 China regularly describes the island as the most sensitive issue in its ties with the United States.